 Absolutely.
 Well, Brian, I know you have a special offer to present to the viewers at home today.
 Let’s talk a little bit about what that is.
 And then open the phone line.

 Brian Quaranta – 08:52

-Sure our right track Retirement System, Cynthia is really designed about helping you get on the right track and make all the right moves for retirement.
-Our goal is to take you down the road to retirement and get you from point A to point B successfully by looking at where you are right now and where you need to go and then providing you a turn-by-turn directions to get there.
+Sure our right track retirement systems, Cynthia is really designed about helping you get on the right track and make all the right moves for retirement.
+Our goal is to take you down the road to retirement and get you from point A to point B successfully by looking at where you are right now and where you need to go and then providing you a turn by turn directions to get there.
 But you’ve got to do your part for the next 10 callers who call us right now.
 At 1-888-382-1298.
 We’re going to give you a complimentary portfolio analysis, you will walk out of our office better understanding where you are whether or not you’re on the right track and as I always say, if you’re not on the right track, when would you want to know that now would be a good time.
-So again, don’t procrastinate.
-This is not a dress rehearsal.
+So again, don’t procrastinate This is not a dress rehearsal.
 We do not want to kick the can down the road.
-Pick up the phone and call us.
-1-888-382-1298
+Pick up the phone call us 1-888-382-1298

 Cynthia de Fazio – 09:45

 Brian, thank you so much to the viewers at home.
 The phone number to call is on your screen.
 That number is 888-382-1298 We know you might have a lot of questions about how to retire comfortably how to retire with confidence.
 Brian and his team have the answers for you.
 All you have to do is take it Have that call today?
 The number is 888-382-1298.
 We have to take a very short commercial break, but don’t go anywhere.
 I have so much more with Brian when we return.